Challenge Hub

 Overview

-Role(s): Systems Design, Seasonal Content Design, Tools Design
+Contributions: Systems Design, Quest Design, Seasonal Content Design, UI/UX Design, Tools

 The Challenge Hub in Forza Motorsport is where players can complete a variety of rotating challenges in order to unlock cars, driver suits, liveries, and more.
-This feature was a great way to funnel players into what we thought might be some of our most engaging and enticing content, while also rewarding them for their play time by building challenges that aligned with the theme of our monthly content.
+This feature was a great way to funnel players into our most engaging and enticing content, while also rewarding them for their play time by building challenges that aligned with the theme of our monthly content.

 Design Goals